The Textured Crop Haircut for Men and How to Achieve It

 This style is perfect for those seeking a low-maintenance yet stylish haircut that exudes casual confidence and effortless charm.

-Textured Crop Mid Fade
+Textured Crop Mid-fade

 The textured crop mid fade is another sister haircut from the textured crop, blending a textured top with a sleek mid fade.